 - 1 head of garlic broken into cloves, peeled

-- 1 tbsp fresh thyme (sub dried if necessary)
+- 1 tablespoon fresh thyme (sub dried if necessary)

-- 1 tbsp fresh oregano (sub dried if necessary)
+- 1 tablespoon fresh oregano (sub dried if necessary)

 - salt and pepper